plredmond/ivy/doc/language.md

 This tells Ivy what version of the language we are using.
 This is important because in successive version of the language, certain features may be changed or deprecated.
 Providing the language version allows old programs to keep working.
-They current version of the Ivy language is 1.7.
+The current version of the Ivy language is 1.7.
 Changes between versions of the language are listed at the end of this document.